IreneArapogiorgi/SEIP-Assignments/seip2020_practical_assignments/codeanalyzer/README.md

 * Defines an entry point to each subsystem level
 * Dependences between subsystems are simplified by making them communicate with each other solely through the facade.

+#### Trade-offs
+* There is high complexity and difficulty to test Facade as a pattern

 #### Classes
 [Client](./src/main/java/client/Client.java) - uses Facade to access the functionality of the main system